LiveRamp/kube_deploy_tools/documentation/setup.md

 Thus, add the `build/` directory to your .gitignore file.

-## Set up Jenkins build steps
+## Application-specific Jenkins build step requirements

-(1) The Jenkins build should run on Docker-enabled Jenkins workers.
-In General > Restrict where this project can be run, set the Label Expression to `docker2`.

-(2) Jenkins credentials are required for Github auth on `docker2` machines below.
-* Under Credentials > Source Code Management > Git, select `rapleaf (RSA,  github)`.

-(3) Jenkins build steps are required
+Jenkins build steps are required
 1. to build, tag, and push all of your Docker images, and
 2. to render and push all Kubernetes manifests.